SoftBank's Arm files for U.S. IPO - ExBulletin

 Earlier this year, Arm rebuffed a UK government campaign to list his shares in London and said he would pursue an IPO on a US stock exchange.

-Preparations for Arm’s IPO are being led by Goldman Sachs Group Inc (GS.N), JPMorgan Chase & Co (JPM.N), Barclays (BARC.L) and Mizuho Financial Group (8411.T).
+Preparations for Arm’s IPO are being led by Goldman Sachs, JPMorgan Chase & Co, Barclays and Mizuho Financial Group.

-Reporting by Anirban Sen and Echo Wang in New York; additional reporting by Stephen Nellis in San Francisco; edited by Jonathan Oatis

 |